Agent-Sesame/reference/README.md

 Code examples I found interesting, useful, or reusable in future projects.

-Some examples do no lint completely, and where they do not, the code is intentionally that way.
+Some examples do not lint completely, and where they do not, the code is intentionally that way.
 If the code is reused in future project, those lines will need modification to fit in the new project.